wakatime/vim-wakatime/README.md

 The default is to use `python` from your system PATH.

-WakaTime plugins share a common config file `.wakatime.cfg` located in your user home directory with [these options](https://github.com/wakatime/wakatime#configuring) available.
+WakaTime plugins share a common config file `~/.wakatime.cfg` located in your user home directory with [these options](https://github.com/wakatime/wakatime#configuring) available.

 Uninstalling
 ------------